 The inner drums of these washing machines are coming undone at the seams or splitting on spin, which is causing the laundry and parts of the metal inner drum to burst through the top of the (plastic) outer drum and through the plastic lid and control panels.
 Due to the strong centrifugal forces involved on high spin the washing machine mechanically explodes throwing debris across the room.
 For a picture of the aftermath of such an incident see the Lad age 6 dodges washing machine explosion article on the Sun's web site.

 My original article was picked up on several months ago and made headlines around the world, many of them sensational.
 However, it does appear that washing machines with this potential to explode are in use all around the UK.
 Manufacturers all over the world typically try to mitigate safety issues by quoting how only a very small a percentage of the hundreds of thousands built have been affected.
 Whilst true, surely the only thing relevant is the potential consequences, not the percentage?
-Taking their argument to its logical conclusion, if a child was killed by a product with a known design or manufacturing fault they would try to say it’s only one child but there must be a million children unaffected.
+Taking their argument to its logical conclusion, if a child was killed by a product with a known design or manufacturing fault a manufacturer would try to say it’s only one child but there must be a million children unaffected.
+Therefore it’s not the frequency – but the potential danger and seriousness that should drive this sort of thing.

 Hotpoint and Indesit have issued statements saying